Jon Heydenreich | Mindful Moment: In the Pursuit of Right

 Let go of the ego.
 If you need to, think of it as: letting the other person be wrong (but do not tell them you are doing that… I mean come on…)

 Be at peace.
-Find a home in some power other than the ego.
+Find a home in a power other than the ego.
 That is something.